Thea owns Amma yoga and teaches Prenatal, Mom & Baby, Moms & Movers, Tots and Yoga!

 Karla Rivera has always been passionate about movement whether it's yoga, dance or going for a hike in the woods.
 Her journey as a yoga instructor began in 2010 in the beautiful town of Ubud, Bali.
 She loves teaching and connecting with people of all ages, from the littlest yogi sprout to the tallest oak in the forest!

-Megan: Moms & Movers, Mom & Baby, Restorative and Friday Flow
+Megan: Yoga, Moms & Movers, Mom & Baby and Restorative

 Megan Adele found yoga by accident in 2010.
 Wanting to see what all the hype was about, she went to a class with no expectations, but after the first class she was hooked and knew that yoga needed to be a bigger part of her life.
 She completed her first 200 hour training in Costa Rica in April 2014 focusing on Ashtanga/Vinyasa, and then a 500-hour teacher training in Power Yoga with Empowered Yoga.
 Later she was lucky enough to study Yin Yoga with Joe Barnett, Prenatal Yoga at Mamata Yoga, Meditation with Matthew Remski, Yoga for Aging Gracefully/Chair Yoga with Heidi Mason, and most recently Rocket Yoga with Asta Yoga in San Francisco.
 She is also a certified Barre instructor, and a certified Birth Doula.
 For the last few years, Megan has been lucky enough to combine her love of travel with her passion for yoga and leads wellness retreats and teacher trainings in Costa Rica, Cyprus and next up Nicaragua!
 Megan likes to keep her classes light-hearted and fun, with a major focus on connection to the breath and linking movement with breath.
 When she is not on her mat you can find Megan making handmade meditation malas, playing with puppies, or enjoying a local craft beer!